Volleyball

 It is important to remember that an athlete who starts his or her varsity participation in any sport (regardless of the league) will not be granted more than four years of eligibility in TAIAO without an exemption.
 This means middle school athletes that compete in varsity sports in other leagues will need to apply for an exemption if they want to participate in a TAIAO varsity sport and not lose a year of eligibility.

-If you have any questions, please direct them to Brent Golemon on the Steering Committee.
-He can be reached at commissioner@taiao.org
+If you have any questions, please direct them to Commissioner Golemon at commissioner@taiao.org

 TAIAO has policies restricting athlete transfers to maintain fair competition, prevent recruiting, and to uphold the integrity of the sport.